How to Make a Mood Board That Guarantees Amazing Design

 The Mood Board Process

-Once you have determined the platform you will use to create your mood board, it’s time to get to it.
+Now that you have determined the platform you will use to create your mood board, it’s time to get to it.

 Step 1: Start with Your Brand Style